Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Concluding remarks

 \section{Concluding remarks}

 The framework for pricing energy derivatives presented here has wider applicability beyond spread options.
 Following the explanations in Eberlein, Glau and Papapantoleon \cite{EbGlPa2010} and \cite{KLW11,AlSc2018}, the FFT method can similarly be applied to other payoff functions with a known analytical Fourier transform.
-Moreover, clearly any European-style payoff in our model can be priced with the Monte Carlo method.
-Other extensions, such as generalizing the speed of mean reversion $\lambda$ to a matrix, should also be possible, but are beyond the scope of this paper.
+Moreover, any European-style payoff in our model can readily be priced using the Monte Carlo method.
+Other extensions, such as generalizing the speed of mean reversion $\lambda$ to a matrix, using a generalized hyperbolic (GH) process, or other processes as the BDLP, would likely lead to a better fit in Figure \ref{fig8} because the GH process has 1 additional shape parameter and includes the VG process as a subclass.
+Another direction is to consider an arithmetic model.
+However, these are beyond the scope of this paper.